-In the example below (Figure 4), most of the area around the AA (the cross-hatched area) consists of non-buffer land cover types.
-The AA adjoins a major roadway, parking lot, and other developments that are non-buffer land cover types.
-There is a nearby wetland, but it is separated from the AA by a major roadway and is not considered buffer.
-The open water area is neutral and not considered in assessing the percentage of the AA perimeter that has buffer.
-In this example, the only areas that would be considered buffer are the two brown areas labeled "Upland Buffer".
+In the example below (Figure 4B), most of the area around the AA is wetland buffer.
+The open water area to the east is neutral and not considered in assessing the percentage of the AA perimeter that has buffer.
+The concrete path and the suburban park to the west is not considered buffer.
+The upland area between the AA and the path is less than 5 m wide and so is not buffer.
+In this example, the areas that would be considered buffer are the two green areas.

 Figure 4: Diagram of approach to estimate Percent of AA with Buffer for Estuarine AAs.
-The white line is the edge of the AA, the green line indicates where there is at least 5 meters of buffer adjacent to the AA.
+In example A the white line is the edge of the AA, the green line indicates where there is at least 5 meters of buffer adjacent to the AA.
 The yellow line indicates where there is open water greater than 30 meters wide directly adjacent to the AA.
 This portion of the AA perimeter is not considered in the estimate of the percent of the AA with buffer.
 In this example 100% of the AA has buffer.
+In example B the orange area is not buffer, the green area is wetland buffer, and the blue area is open water.
+In this example 96% of the AA has buffer.